vendasta/content-style-guide/03-voice-and-tone.md

 layout: page
 ---

-This section explains the difference between voice and tone and lays out the elements of each as they apply to Vendasta.
-To learn more about how to adapt our tone for different situations, check out this [Voice and Tone guide](http://voiceandtone.com/).

 What’s the difference between voice and tone?

 Think of it this way: You have the same voice all the time, but your tone changes.
 You might use one tone when you're out to dinner with your closest friends, and a different tone when you're in a meeting.